Skip to Main Content

 What experience do your ADs have?

-Our AD roster includes professionals with credits on major international productions at Stone Street Studios including Avatar and the Lord of the Rings trilogy, as well as features and series shot across both islands of New Zealand.
+Our AD roster has pros with credits on major global shoots at Stone Street Studios including Avatar.
+The Lord of the Rings trilogy, as well as features and series shot across both islands of New Zealand.

 ACT 04 — On Set